Grade Level: Middle school; also scalable for elementary school

 Have you ever made slime in your science class?
 What can you tell me about slime?
 (Listen to students answers.)
 The slime you made is your science class is an example of a polymer.
 Does anyone know what a polymer is?
 (Listen to students answers.)
 Polymers are substances made by linking together chains of similar bonded units.
 Bouncy balls are also made from polymers.

+Does anyone know what a mixture is?
+(Listen to student answers.)
+Mixtures are any combination of two or more items and can be made with solids, liquids or gases.
+Any combination will result in a mixture.
+Sometimes the two or more ingredients look all the same when mixed together and sometimes they do not.
 Did you know that we could make bouncy balls using the same ingredients that we used to make slime?
 I know that when we heat up water and dissolve borax into the water, the mixture forms long chains of polymers that are too tiny to see with our eyes.
 After we add the glue, the glue helps bind the long chains together and we get a very slippery, slimy substance that can bounce if the conditions are just right!

 I want to make a bouncy ball factory, and you are going to help me create the formula to use in the creation of these bouncy balls.
 I made a formula, but I am not sure if my balls will bounce so let us see what happens.